 By the early 1980's, over $45,000 had been awarded.
 It was at this time that Scholarship Trust Fund was established.
 In 1999, the Club received a bequest of $250,000 from the estate of Maxine and Burns Rick.
 There had been discussions about incorporating the fund and when this large amount was received, it was time to take this step.
 Hence, the Minerva Club Trust Fund, Inc., was created.
 And now, $12,000 to $14,000 is given out annually to deserving high school seniors for their college education.

 Over the years, there have been many changes both to the Clubhouse and to the Club itself.
 Several other sections were added, including Book, and Home and Garden.
 The membership meets on the first and third Tuesday for a short business meeting, a program, and a tea served from the Club's silver service.
-Bridge and Games meets the second Tuesday and one of the other sections meets the fourth Tuesday.
-In months that have five Tuesdays, a Benefit Bridge is scheduled.
-The major fundraiser is the club's Trash and Treasures Sale - a huge rummage sale - that has occurred every year since 1959.
-The past few years the Club has had a Bingo Luncheon Fundraiser and a Formal English Tea and Fashion Show, both open to the public.
+Bridge meets the second Tuesday and one of the other sections meets the fourth Tuesday.
+The past few years the Club has had a Bingo Luncheon Fundraiser and a Formal English Tea Fundraiser.